“We cannot solve our problems with the same thinking we used when we created them.”

 working days are lost each year due to stress an anxiety

 We believe that success is not the key to happiness but that happiness is the key to success.
-(If not the definition of success.)
 Therefore a happier workforce is a more successful workforce.
-Our aim is to bring health, happiness and teamwork to the office space through the wisdom of yoga & meditation.
+Our aim is to bring health, happiness and teamwork to the office space through the practise of yoga & meditation.
 Our services are accessible for all employees, applicable for all employers and as down-to-earth as it can be.